GRIPS/gripspy/docs/index.rst

    import gripspy

-The class for handling science data are under `gripspy.science`.
+The classes for handling science data are under `gripspy.science`.
+The classes for handling housekeeping data are under `gripspy.housekeeping`.
 Here are some examples of what has been implemented so far:

 .. code-block:: python